 And, I was right.

 The dream of returning to France with my husband and bringing Grady along for his first trip abroad delighted me all year long.
 It was the dangling carrot I needed to keep me focused on what we needed to do in order to make this trip happen.
-Collectively, we fulfilled our work and home life obligations with the knowledge that at the end of the school year we would be boarding a plane with our one-way tickets headed for Paris.
+Collectively, we fulfilled our work and home-life obligations with the knowledge that at the end of the school year we would be boarding a plane on a direct flight headed for Paris.

 There's something magical about traveling with your family on a trip that you are all emotionally vested in.
 My guys had downloaded an app to help them learn a few french phrases; my husband ordered a book detailing the daily markets of Provence and where we should go once we arrived; on Grady's 13th birthday, he received numerous books about Paris and blank journals from friends to document the impending trip.

-After five days in the city, we boarded a train to Provence.
+After five days in the city, we boarded a train to the Provence region of France.
 At the suggestion and coordination of our friend, David, he booked the tickets at the required 90 day advance purchasing window.
 His promptness paid off and we secured roundtrip tickets to d'Avignon station in Provence, a three hour train ride from Paris, for 42 euros roundtrip (approx. $50) each.
 I love train travel and U.S. train travel will never compare to the luxury and refinement of french mass transit.